This Day In Music: March 23

 March 23, 1980 ~ Singer Jacob Miller passed away in Kingston, Jamaica ~ Fronted reggae outfit Inner Circle until his death in a car crash in 1980.
 Present on recordings such as You Make Me Feel Brand New and Everything Is Good.
 The band would initially split up following Miller's death but reform in later years and achieve top 10 success in UK and across Europe in the mid-1990s ~ Miller was born in 1952

-March 23, 1978 ~ Singer Bill Kenny, full name William Francis Kenny Jr, passed away in Westminster, Canada ~ Best known as lead tenor of the Ink Spots.
-Considered of the most influential high-tenor singers, sometimes referred to as “the Godfather of R&B tenor singers“ ~ Kenny was born in 1914
+March 23, 1978 ~ Singer Bill Kenny, full name William Francis Kenny Jr, passed away in Westminster, Canada ~ Best known as lead tenor of seminal vocal R&B outfit the Ink Spots.
+Considered one of the most influential high-tenor singers, sometimes referred to as “the Godfather of R&B tenor singers“ ~ Kenny was born in 1914

 March 23, 1977 ~ Indie pop singer, guitarist, banjoist Ben Salter born in Townsville, Australia ~ As a solo artist especially acclaimed for the albums The Cat released in 2012 and The Stars My Destination released in 2015.
 Has also collaborated with acts such as the Giants Of Science, the Gin Club, the Wilson Pickers, and the Young Liberals

 March 23, 1977 ~ Swing, soul, jazz trombonist Bennie Green passed away in San Diego, California, USA ~ Leader and sideman.
-Worked with Earl Hines, Charlie Ventura, Count Basie, George Benson, Booker Ervin, Buck Clayton, Sonny Criss, Miles Davis, Duke Ellington, Slim Gaillard, Jo Jones, Howard McGhee, Cecil Payne, Ike Quebec, Sarah Vaughan, Randy Weston, and others ~ Green was born in 1923
+Worked with Earl Hines, Charlie Ventura, Count Basie, George Benson, Booker Ervin, Buck Clayton, Sonny Criss, Miles Davis, Duke Ellington, Slim Gaillard, Jo Jones, Howard McGhee, Cecil Payne, Ike Quebec, Sarah Vaughan, and Randy Weston ~ Green was born in 1923

 March 23, 1976 ~ Alternative rock bassist James Stelfox, full name James Paul Stelfox, born in Warrington, UK ~ Influenced by Neil Young, Paul McCartney, Massive Attack.
 Member of Starsailor, known for a string of 2000s UK top 20 hits including Good Souls, Alcoholic and perhaps their best-known Silence Is Easy